pushyamikeerthi/The-Sparks-Foundation-Internship/README.md

 The task is :

-      * As a business manager, try to find out the weak areas where you can work to make more profit.
+  (i) As a business manager, try to find out the weak areas where you can work to make more profit.

-      * What all business problems you can derive by exploring the data?
+ (ii) What all business problems you can derive by exploring the data?

-      * Dash Boards - explaining the charts and interpretations.
+ (iii) Dash Boards - explaining the charts and interpretations.

 #### Task 4 : Global-Terrorism-Attacks